 7. Runners 16 and under can run a max distance of the baby ultra (25 km).
 We value your growing body even if you don’t.

 8. Be sure to check in at each aide station (volunteers will be recording your race number) and to take only what you need at aide stations so that we have enough food to support our 50 miler & 100 km runners.
 These runners will be out on course for up to 14 hours.
 Bison smokies and Dilly bars await you at the finish.

-9. Headphone are allowed, but we would prefer one ear bud & low volume.
+9. Headphones are allowed, but we would prefer one ear bud & low volume.
 Remember you are in a wilderness area and need to be aware of your surroundings at all times.

-10. Runners may drop down in distance from 100 km or 50 miler to as low as 50 km.
-There are no drops to the 25 km distance.
-For example, a 50 miler runner can drop to 50 km but cannot drop to the 25 km distance.
+10. Runners may drop down in distance from 100 km or 50 miler or 50 km to as low as 25 km but there is no refund for the difference in price.

 11. We understand that injuries happen.
-If you get injured, please email us with a G rated photo of your injury by the withdrawal deadline of Feb.
-1. 75% of the racer entry fee will be refunded if you withdraw before the deadline.
+If you get injured, please email us by the withdrawal deadline of Mar.
+1, 2023.
+75% of the racer entry fee will be refunded if you withdraw before the deadline.
 After the deadline, no refunds or roll overs.

-12. Post run celebration is a must after an ultra but drinking is not permitted in the provincial recreation area.
+14. Post run celebration is a must after an ultra but drinking is not permitted in the provincial recreation area.
 Please be respectful of the park rules.
 Walking around with open alcohol or empties left on tables is not respectful and can result in Blackfoot no longer being able to obtain a permit to run the race.